 Reality: Exams for credit are one of the most effective ways to earn credit for your prior learning; they help you accelerate the path to degree completion and save you the time and money of sitting through a course.
 While gathering all the test prep guides and resources to study may seem daunting at first, remember that you can focus on the material you need to learn in the manner that works best for you.
 If you are a visual learner, there are webinars and videos to help you understand the topics, or you can take the numerous practice tests available online to find out where you need to focus on for improvement.

 What common credit-by-exam myths have you heard or experienced?
-Share them in the comments below and we will help set the record straight!
+Share them in the comments below!

 Written by Thomas Edison State University